VitorTorquato/VitorTorquato/README.md

 ### Hello , I'm Vitor Torquato ✌️

 #### About
  I'm a passionate web developer with a deep love for technology and an insatiable appetite for learning.
 Currently on a journey of self-improvement, I find joy in exploring web development.
-At the moment I'. studying to improve my skills and staying updated with the latest trends in the tech world.
+At the moment I'm studying to improve my skills and staying updated with the latest trends in the tech world.